Skip to content

 Does the Office of Student Conduct address all off-campus violations?

-• Activities of a student or group of students that conflict with the University's interests and mission, including, but not limited to, patterns of behavior that put the health and safety of others at risk or show disregard for he policies of the University
+5. activities of a student or group of students that conflict with the University’s interests and mission, including, but not limited to, any other behavior(s) that put the health and safety of others at risk or show disregard for the policies of the University.

 Doesn't addressing off-campus violations involve double jeopardy?